nanoman689/interview_questions/README.md

 Because your browser does not know my-script.js isn't going to modify the document until it has been downloaded & executed, the parser stops parsing.

 *Antiquated recommendation*
-The old approach to solve this problem was to put <script> tags at the bottom of your <body>, because this ensures the parser isn't blocked until the very end.
+The old approach to solve this problem was to put script tags at the bottom of your body, because this ensures the parser isn't blocked until the very end.

 This approach has its own problem: the browser cannot start downloading the scripts until the entire document is parsed.
 For larger websites with large scripts and stylesheets, being able to download the script as soon as possible is very important for performance.
 If your website doesn't load within 2 seconds, people will go to another website.